open-component-model/MPAS/docs/concepts/projects.md

 #### Project Target Binding

-A Project Target Binding creates a relation between a Project and a component Subscription.
+A Project Target Binding creates a relation between a Project and a deployment Target.

 The `ProjectTargetBinding` object contains a references to `Project` and `Target` objects.
 The Project controller will look for available `ProjectTargetBinding`'s whenever it is creating a `ProductDeployment`.